calcom/cal.com/PR_TODO.md

   - [x] Verify that even if busy slots is allowed to be selected, during the booking it fails.
   - [x] Verify that if user settings are selected, then booking page uses that for availability check
   - Booking Page(Dynamic Group Event Type):
-    - [ ] Verify that slots shown are as per eventType setting if enabled
+    - [x] Verify that slots shown are as per user setting
-    - [ ] Verify that even if busy slots is allowed to be selected, during the booking it fails.
-    - [ ] Verify that if user settings are selected, then booking page uses that for availability check
 - apps/installed
   - [x] Verify that selected calendars are correctly shown and can be toggled on/off
 - /settings/my-account/calendars